Free shipping on orders over $60!

 7. Resist the Urge to Sweeten The Deal

 Chocolate milk, strawberry milk, milk shakes—yup, it’s a lot easier for your child to drink something she usually doesn’t like when it’s a lot sweeter.
 But that little extra bit of sugar may not be worth the calcium boost.
 The American Heart Association recommends limiting a child’s sugary beverage intake as much as possible.
+For a balanced source of nutrition, it probably isn't worth the sugar.

 To meet your child’s calcium needs, you might have to look somewhere Else